 INVITATION TO APPLICANTS

 All anthropology students enrolled in a Ph.D. program in the U.S. are invited to apply to NSF CAMP.
 Students must be enrolled in a U.S. university, but they are not required to be U.S. citizens.
 Preference will be given to students who (1) demonstrate that their dissertation will contribute to anthropology, (2) have a clearly stated research question or problem, (3) have a clear need for the methods instruction provided at CAMP.
 Students may come as novices in anthropological methods or may already have advanced methods skills, but all should be able to explain how participating in NSF CAMP will help them grow as researchers, practitioners, or teachers.
 There are 20 slots available in the NSF CAMP program each year.
 Deadline to apply is March 15th

 Goal 1: Train Ph.D. students in research methods, research design, and proposal writing

 Methods camp provides advanced anthropology research methods training to Ph.D. students in U.S. doctoral programs.
 Modules include research design, data collection and analysis, and collaboration on complex projects, as well as in decolonizing, Indigenous, and participatory methods.
 These skills will help students achieve professional success in a competitive employment landscape, both inside and outside the academy.

 Goal 2: Create a community of practice for teaching research methods to anthropologists

 We are building a community of practice to support innovation in the teaching of research methods cultural anthropology, and to expand the methods toolkit for research in our discipline.
 Our community will be built through online networking, public events, and collaborative research.
 This community includes our 40 distinguished faculty.
-Click here to see the growing list of members of this community of practice.
 All anthropologists are invited to join and participate.